RisingRoboPlanet/Data-Science-Training-Project/README.md

 # Data Science Project
-Project when participating data science training.
-This is just a trial project for using github desktop.
+All project in data science field (R or Python)